khanhdang/mkdocs-site/docs/index.md

 !!! success "Prospective Students"
         Research opportunities in VLSI design, carbon-efficient computing, and neuromorphic computing are available for GT undergraduate and graduate students.
-Interested candidates are encouraged to email their **resume**, **transcript**, and a **brief statement** explaining their interest in joining our group.
+Interested candidates are encouraged to email their **resume**, **transcript**, and a **brief statement** explaining their interest in joining our group[^1].

-!!! warning "Note"
-        Due to the high volume of emails, I may not respond if your research interests do not align closely with mine or if the required documents are not attached.
+[^1]: Due to the high volume of emails, I may not respond if your research interests do not align closely with mine or if the required documents are not attached.

 ## News